On the convergence of the drainage network with branching: Convergence of the finite-dimensional distributions

 \begin{proof} Let $Y_t = | \pi_z(t) - \pi_z(t-1)|$, for $t \in \mathbb{N}$ and $t \geq \sigma_\pi$.
 First, since the distribution of the path increments is invariant in time and space, we can assume that $\pi_z(t)$ starts at time 0 (i.e. $\sigma_\pi = 0$).
 Now, since $Y_t \preceq G \sim Geom(p)$ and using Markov property, for any fixed $s>0$

 To conclude the proof just take $c = -\log(1-p)$. \end{proof}

-\begin{corollary} For any $K > -2/\log(1-p)$, the probability that a path in the DNB makes a jump of size greater than $K \log(n)$ in a time interval of order $O(n^2)$ goes to zero as $n \rightarrow \infty$. \end{corollary}
+\begin{corollary} For any $K > -2/\log(1-p)$, the probability that a path in the DNB makes a jump of size greater than $K \log(n)/2$ in a time interval of order $O(n^2)$ goes to zero as $n \rightarrow \infty$. \end{corollary}

-For the remain of this section, $\kappa > -2/\log(1-p)$ is a fixed positive real number.
-For any fixed $s>0$, we have by Corollary \ref{cor:longjump} that the probability that $L_t^{(n)}$ or $R_t^{(n)}$ makes any jump of size greater than $\kappa \log(n)/2$ in the time interval $[0,sn^2]$ converges to zero as $n$ goes to infinity.
-So, we can construct our arguments conditioning to the event that those long jumps do not happen, and we will assume that from now on.
+For the remainder of this section, $\kappa > -2/\log(1-p)$ is a fixed positive real number.
+For any fixed $s>0$, we have by Corollary \ref{cor:longjump} that the probability that $L^{(n)}$ or $R^{(n)}$ makes any jump of size greater than $\kappa \log(n)/2$ in the time interval $[0,sn^2]$ converges to zero as $n$ goes to infinity.
+So, we can construct our arguments conditioning on the event that those long jumps do not happen, and we will assume that from now on.

-Our initial strategy would be to represent $(L_t^{(n)},R_t^{(n)})_{t \geq 0}$ as the solution of a difference equation, which in the limit yields an SDE with an unique solution that also solves the following equations:
+Our initial strategy would be to represent $(L^{(n)},R^{(n)})$ as the solution of a difference equation, which in the limit yields an SDE with a unique solution that also solves the following equations: